the brexit files

 changes in voting regulations

-The private 'Overseas Electors Bill 2017-19', sponsored by Glynn Davies MP, has inevitably been held up by Parliament's preoccupation with Brexit, but is expected to enter statute later in 2019.
+The private 'Overseas Electors Bill 2017-19', sponsored by Glynn Davies MP, has inevitably been held up by Parliament's preoccupation with Brexit and the election, but is expected to enter statute later in 2020.
 It effectively removes this 15 year limitation and provides UK expatriates with a 'Vote for Life'.
 It will also afford the children of expats, even if they were born outside of the UK, the right to vote in UK elections once they have reached the age of majority.

-However, given that the Government's own estimates suggest that this bill could add up to 3.5 million new voters, the electoral office would be unable to process so many registrations within the time available and implementation is likely to be deferred until the next [scheduled] general election in 2022.
+The Government's own estimates suggest that this bill could add up to 3.5 million new voters, the electoral office would be swamped by so many registrations and so implementation is likely to be deferred until the next (scheduled) general election in 2024.